pinting/oraculum/README.md

 \mathrm{join}(h, x) : \qquad G \;\leftarrow\; G \,/\, \{h, x\}
 ```

-Contraction is the right operation because it reproduces SQL's own rule: after a join the pair behaves as one relation, every column of either is reachable and the merged vertex inherits both neighbourhoods - so a table two foreign keys away only becomes joinable once the table between them has been joined in.
+Contraction is the right operation because it reproduces SQL's own rule: after a join the pair behaves as one relation, every column of either is reachable and the merged vertex inherits both neighbourhoods, so a table two foreign keys away only becomes joinable once the table between them has been joined in.

 The `ON` columns are the label on the edge, so choosing the target determines them.